mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

       | localhost |
 {% endhighlight %}

-This is just from their sample web site.
-I must admit I haven't really used this much, it's something I definitely want to use a bit more.
-I know that there's some really exciting stuff happening with Chef actually with minitest and stuff like that so I'm hoping that Puppet's going to come along as well.
+This is just a sample feature from their web site and I admit that I haven't used this yet but it is definitely something I want to look into more closely.
+There are some exciting tools emerging for Chef regarding testing with minitest and my hope is that Puppet will also benefit from the enthusiasm in this area. *[NB: shortly after my talk, there was [an extensive post on testing Puppet on the Puppet Labs blog](http://puppetlabs.com/blog/testing-modules-in-the-puppet-forge/).]*

-Kind of the final word I want to say about this is you might think "it's not really my job, I don't set up servers" but I would sort of argue that as a developer your job doesn't end at "the specs pass on my machine": you need to get it all the way to the customer, to production, to the world wide web if that's where you're delivering to and this whole- I know the term might be contentious, the idea of "devops"; the idea that no one really benefits from being really siloed: "they're your servers, deal with it".
-Like "make the config work, I mean I don't know about the permissions you've got there."
-I mean, if you could actually state your assumptions up front in an unambiguous, formal way then everyone sort of benefits and you can collaborate and it's something that is really picking up speed within our organisation and it's been great and it's made it so much easier to deal with people that are, yeah like, five hours away so it's been really good.

-So, for further resources: basically Puppet Labs recently revamped all of their documentation and they've got this ["Learning Puppet"][Learning Puppet] and they actually have a VMware image you can play with which is quite cool.
-[Vagrant][] as well, I know Gareth's going to talk a bit more about that, definitely check that out, it's fantastic.
+You might be thinking that, as a developer, it is not really your job to worry about the maintenance of web servers but I would argue that being a developer doesn't stop once the specs pass on your machine: your job is to deliver your software all the way to the customer and therefore successfully onto live servers.
+There is this gathering movement of "devops" trying to bridge the gap between operations and development and I think it is an obvious idea to collaborate more: no one ever really benefited from operating entirely in a silo.
+It's a movement that has been picking up speed within our organisation and has definitely improved things from the dark days of throwing code and instructions over the wall and waiting for a ticket to come back with a minor misunderstanding or a simple missed step.

+If you want to know more, Puppet Labs recently revamped all of their documentation so it is well worth reading ["Learning Puppet"][Learning Puppet].

-You can follow me on Twitter, @mudge: it's mostly pictures of coffee and cakes but occasionally some technical stuff.
+You can follow me on Twitter, [@mudge](http://twitter.com/mudge): it's mostly pictures of coffee and cakes but occasionally some technical stuff.

-[github.com/mudge](http://github.com/mudge) is where you'll find the source code to this presentation, it's just called [`managing_web_application_servers_with_puppet`](http://github.com/mudge/managing_web_application_servers_with_puppet) so it's just a ShowOff presentation and in there you've got that [`example` directory](https://github.com/mudge/managing_web_application_servers_with_puppet/tree/master/example) which has the stuff that I was talking about.
+[github.com/mudge](http://github.com/mudge) is where you'll find the source code to this presentation, it's called [`managing_web_application_servers_with_puppet`](http://github.com/mudge/managing_web_application_servers_with_puppet) and it's just a ShowOff presentation with the [`example` directory](https://github.com/mudge/managing_web_application_servers_with_puppet/tree/master/example) I mentioned earlier.

-I do have a personal site that has two articles on it, there might be a third after this, we'll see.

-And that's it!
+Thanks for listening.

   [LRUG August]: http://lrug.org/meetings/2011/07/18/august-2011-meeting/
   [Video]: http://skillsmatter.com/podcast/home/lrug-puppet/